 - 1. Make sure to write your social security number in the return and schedules. - 2.
 Verify that your social security number is the one shown in the Withholding Statement. - 3.
 Notify any change of address in Form SC 2898 (Change of Address). - 4.
 In the case of a married couple filing jointly, the return must be filed under the husband's name. - 5.
 If you are married filing separately, you must include the name and social security number of your spouse.
-Also, you must use Table B to compute your tax. - If you claimed a credit for taxes paid to the United States, its possessions or foreign countries, you must complete Schedule C Individual and send a copy of the federal return (or Form 1722) or foreign country tax return. - 7.
+Also, you must use Table B to compute your tax. - 6.
+If you claimed a credit for taxes paid to the United States, its possessions or foreign countries, you must complete Schedule C Individual and send a copy of the federal return (or Form 1722) or foreign country tax return. - 7.
 Do not include estimated tax payments or tax paid in excess in prior years credited to estimated tax, in Part II of Schedule B Individual.
 You must inform them in Part III of said Schedule. - 8.
 Include evidence of the income tax withheld with your return (Forms 499R-2/W-2PR, 480.6B or others). - 9.
-If you claim the deduction for alimony paid to former spouse, include copy of the decree or judgment of divorce and canceled checks as evidence. - 10.
-Include the original documents to evidence contributions to Individual Retirement Accounts (IRA). - 11.
-If you claim ordinary and necessary expenses, make sure that you only claim the smaller of 3% of your adjusted gross income, \$1,500 or the amount actually incurred. - 12.
-If you claim automobile loan interest, make sure not to exceed \$1,200. - 13.
+The contributions made to Qualified Plans (Part 16, Withholding Statement) are excluded from salaries (Part 12).
+Therefore, the contributions cannot be considered again as a deduction. - 10.
+If you claim the deduction for alimony paid to former spouse, include copy of the decree or judgment of divorce and canceled checks as evidence. - 11.
+Include the original documents to evidence contributions to Individual Retirement Accounts (IRA). - 12.
+If you claim ordinary and necessary expenses, make sure that you only claim the smaller of 3% of your adjusted gross income, \$1,500 or the amount actually incurred. - 13.
+If you claim automobile loan interest, make sure not to exceed \$1,200. - 14.
 Do not include your spouse as a dependent.
-A married individual living with his spouse is not a head of household for tax purposes, therefore, he should not include the wife's name on the box for head of household. - 14.
-If a dependent entitles you the head of household filing status, do not claim an additional exemption for that dependent. - 15.
-Complete Part 5 with all the information regarding your dependents. - In the case of university students, include an official certification from the registrar of the corresponding institution. - 17.
-In the case of blind or disabled dependents, submit a recent medical certificate including the doctor's license number. - 18.
-Sign your return with ink and in the case of a joint return, make sure that both spouses sign it. - 19.
-Use the correct tax return form that applies to you: Short Form or Long Form. - 20.
-Send evidence for medical expenses and charitable contributions claimed. - 21.
+A married individual living with his spouse is not a head of household for tax purposes, therefore, he should not include the wife's name on the box for head of household. - 15.
+If a dependent entitles you the head of household filing status, do not claim an additional exemption for that dependent. - 16.
+Complete Schedule A1 Individual with all the information regarding your dependents. - 17.
+In the case of university students, include an Official Certification from the Registrar of the corresponding institution. - 18.
+In the case of blind or disabled dependents, submit a recent medical certificate including the doctor's license number. - 19.
+Sign your return with ink and in the case of a joint return, make sure that both spouses sign it. - 20.
+Use the correct tax return form that applies to you: Short Form or Long Form. - 21.
+Send evidence for medical expenses and charitable contributions claimed. - 22.
 Make sure to choose the envelope with the applicable address in order to send your return: Yellow Envelope for Returns with Refund or White Envelope for Returns with Payment and Others, and for Returns with Payments through Electronic Transfer.
 Make sure to check the corresponding box in the white envelope.